Protection against claims arising from your practice of dentistry

 Note: The plan’s non-practising status coverage will be provided as long as Zurich Insurance Company Ltd. underwrites the Malpractice Insurance plan.
 Should carriers change, the availability or format of such coverage could change, but CDSPI would endeavour to negotiate with the new carrier to continue the non-practising status coverage.

-Malpractice Insurance is underwritten by Zurich Insurance Company Ltd. CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.
+Malpractice Insurance is underwritten by Zurich Insurance Company Ltd (Canadian Branch).
+CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.

 The information contained here is a summary only.
 A full description of coverage and eligibility, including exclusions, restrictions and limitations can be found in the Policy Terms and Conditions governing each plan.